jrd656/w5-d5-modulesworkshop/README.md

 1. `npm i` - this will install any dependencies this project needs
 2. `npm run start` - this will start our server.
 It has been configured to run with nodemon so that the server will restart anytime you make changes.

+The server will run on `http://localhost:4000`

+If you want to know what the the endpoint should look like for any of the exercises run `npm run solution` and it will start a solutions branch server on `http://localhost:5000`

 ## Exercise 1 - `path` & `fs` module
 ### `path`
 Node is able to access any file on your computer.
 To find the correct file you can either give it a _relative path_ or an _absolute path_.